Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ***Grenade Launcher.*** This weapon uses grenades as its ammunitions.
 When you attack, you can target an unoccupied space within its range.
 Whenever you hit the target or not, the grenade loaded in this weapon will land or explode as if it were thrown to that point.

+## Firearm Proficiency

+In Antares, firearms are known but not commonly used, many find them impractical compared to magic or cold weapons like swords, hammers, or bows, which are generally stronger in the hands of skilled users.
+Consequently, proficiency in firearms is not automatic, even for those experienced with other weapons.

+#### Basic Understanding

+Most creatures are aware of how firearms work, but using them effectively requires specific knowledge.
+Any creature attempting to use a firearm must make a DC 15 Intelligence check.
+On a success, the creature figures out the basic function of the weapon.
+If a creature has proficiency in martial weapons, it makes this Intelligence check with :d20-adv: Advantage.
+However, the creature is not considered Proficient with firearms until it spends downtime [training](#training-and-proficiency) with the weapon.

+#### Training and Proficiency

+Once a creature successfully [understands](#basic-understanding) how a firearm operates, they can spend downtime training with it to gain proficiency.
+Only after this training can they use the weapon effectively without further checks.

 ## Weapon Descriptions

 Firearms in Antares are divided into three categories: short-arm, long-arm, and heavy firearms.
 Each category serves a unique purpose and offers distinct advantages in combat.
 Note that this section is non-exhaustive and represents common examples within each category.